Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

   }, [dogPictures]);
 ```

-This Hook call is just one line, but notice you’ve passed in `dogPictures` into the dependency array.
+This Hook call is just one line, but notice you passed in `dogPictures` into the dependency array.
 What you’re saying here is ‘when `dogPictures` changes, execute whatever code is inside of the `useEffect` call’.

 Inside the body of the function, set the `totalDogsSearched` value in state to the current value plus the length of the new array of pictures you’ll have when the value of `dogPictures` changes.

-You might be wondering about the unusual way  you’ve called the `setTotalDogsSearched()` function to update the `totalDogsSearched` value.
+You might be wondering about the unusual way you called the `setTotalDogsSearched()` function to update the `totalDogsSearched` value.
 Previously, you just passed in the new value you wish state to have, and that’s the way you usually do things.

 However, if you did that here, although it would technically work, you’d be breaking one of the rules of Hooks and you’d most likely get an ESLint error that looks like this: